edikedik/kinactive/docs/intro.rst

 :doc:`Fetching the data <fetching>`) or build a new raw collection (see :doc:`Build a new lXt-PK collection <notebooks/build_raw_database>`).

-Once the data is obtained, loading becomes trivial:
+Once the data is obtained, you can load the chains as:

 .. code-block:: python